Ignoring malformed history file: filepath

 --emake-history set to merge or create.

-You may also eliminate this warning by deleting the invalid history file, but you will still have to generate a new history file for the build in this case.
+You may also eliminate this warning by deleting the invalid history file, but you must still generate a new history file for the build in this case.